mohamedeid321/SmartHome-FreeRTOS-ATmega2560/README.md

 - **Business logic fully decoupled from the RTOS** — the entire decision-making lives in a pure, testable `APP` layer that calls no FreeRTOS function and touches no register.
 - **Hierarchical state machine**: three top-level modes (Auto / Manual / Security) with a nested security sub-machine (locked → entering → unlocked, plus recovery and intruder lockout).
 - **Full FreeRTOS toolkit**: 7 tasks, an event queue, a log queue, four mutexes, and an ISR-driven binary semaphore.
-- **Reliability features**: a watchdog fed by a heartbeat task (auto-reset on hang), persisted settings in EEPROM, and stack-overflow / malloc-failure hooks.
+- **Reliability features**: a Watchdog-Timer-driven system tick (the kernel auto-resets the MCU if the tick is ever starved), persisted settings in EEPROM, and a heartbeat task that blinks a status LED as a live "system alive" indicator.
 - **Real fault detection**: distinguishes a genuinely hot room from a disconnected sensor by flagging physically impossible readings.
 - **18 hand-written drivers**, each with a `config` struct, a `DEFAULT_CONFIG`, public APIs in the header, and line-by-line comments.